CharlotteBeLike/HackKu2024-2nd-Thumb-Project/README.md

 Servos were a big one in this project and Its going to be nice to use this in the future

 <h2> What's next for 2nd Thumb/6th finger</h2>
 I want to keep working on this project for personal daily use.
-Some things I wish I could have added, but wasn't able to are:
+Some things I wish I could have added, but wasn't able to are:<br>
-- Haptic feedback to touch
+- Haptic feedback to touch<br>
-- wireless control using for ex your foot to control the hand
+- wireless control using for ex your foot to control the hand<br>
-- more degrees of freedom
+- more degrees of freedom<br>

 <h2> Why didn't I bring a team member?</h2>
-I wish I could have worked with a teammate, but I ended up going solo for the following reasons:
+I wish I could have worked with a teammate, but I ended up going solo for the following reasons:<br>
-- I use very specific/unpopular software that I know others don't use which would make collaboration difficult.
+- I use very specific/unpopular software that I know others don't use which would make collaboration difficult.<br>
 - Lets be honest, this is an insane idea.
-No normal person does this for fun, and I know I wouldn't find anyone who would want to join my idea.
+No normal person does this for fun, and I know I wouldn't find anyone who would want to join my idea.<br>
 - I'm a high schooler.
 I'm self taught.
-I have never took classes on CAD, mechanical engineering, Arduino etc. If anyone joins me, they will likely not know anything about this and wont have a reliable teacher (the reliable teacher being me lol), or they will be way above my skill level and I will drag them down.
+I have never took classes on CAD, mechanical engineering, Arduino etc. If anyone joins me, they will likely not know anything about this and wont have a reliable teacher (the reliable teacher being me lol), or they will be way above my skill level and I will drag them down.<br>
 <br><br><br>
 <h2> Want to see more photos?</h2>
 head down to the <a href="https://www.klipper3d.org/Overview.html">Gallery folder/a> to see more!